jaytoday/PQ/readme.markdown

   -- Libraries and utilities are in /utils/

-  -- Javascript is in /static/scripts/ (unless it needs to be dynamic)
+  -- Javascript is in /static/scripts/, and sometimes in /templates/ (this is confusing and will be refactored soon)

   -- Stylesheets are in /static/stylesheets/

   -- Images are in /static/stylesheets/img/

   -- Backup JSON and files that need to be opened during execution are in /data/

+  -- Note: Only files in /static/ that are not designated as static in the app.yaml are actually static.
+Static files cannot be accessed from a server-side script (including templates).